 * mash the potatoes a little and use as a sloppy-joe filling for a crusty roll

-* mix the leftovers with a can of baked beans and reheat, serve with veggie sides
+* mix the leftovers with a can of baked beans and reheat, serve with vegetable sides

-For a twist, swap out the potatoes for pasta or thick ribbon noodles.
-Alternatively, you can skip the breadcrumb topping and simply sprinkle vegan shredded cheese on top, baking until melted and golden.
-Delicious!
+For a change, swap out the potatoes for pasta or thick ribbon noodles.
+Alternatively, you can skip the breadcrumb topping and simply sprinkle vegan grated cheese on top or nutritional yeast flakes, and bake until bubbly and golden.

 Vegan Hamburger Casserole